 The result is normally less than 10 mcg/mL (10 mg/L).

-Note: Normal value ranges may vary slightly among different laboratories.
+Note: Normal value ranges may vary slightly among different labs.
 Some labs use different measurements or may test different specimens.
 Talk to your provider about the meaning of your specific test results.

 Increased FDPs may be a sign of primary or secondary fibrinolysis (clot-dissolving activity) due to a variety of causes, including: